Foreclosure Attorney in Westchester County

 Deed in Lieu - In some cases, you may be able to surrender the deed to your home to

-sure you are not held liable for the difference between your home's
+not held liable for the difference between your home's value and your

 Foreclosure Defense - We can defend a foreclosure action attacking the lender standing and